Tahini: Preparation and storage

 Tahini is made from sesame seeds that are soaked in water and then crushed to separate the bran from the kernels.
-The crushed seeds are soaked in salt water, causing the bran to sink.
+The crushed seeds are then soaked again in salt water with a high salt content that causes the bran to sink.
 The floating kernels are skimmed off the surface, toasted, and ground to produce an oily paste.
 It can also be prepared with untoasted seeds and called "raw tahini".

 Because of tahini's high oil content, some manufacturers recommend refrigeration to prevent spoilage.
 Others do not recommend refrigeration, as it makes the product more viscous and more difficult to serve.

-The color of the produced tahini is affected by the kind of sesame used, untoasted sesame produces a bright-colored tahini; toasted or unshelled sesame produces tahini have a darker color, black sesame produces a tahini with a deep black color (dubbed "black tahini").
+The color of the produced tahini is affected by the kind of sesame used, untoasted sesame produces a bright-colored tahini; toasted or unshelled sesame produces tahini with a darker color, black sesame produces a tahini with a deep black color (dubbed "black tahini").